Garud Commando Force: Training

 Garud trainees undergo a 52-week training.
 The Basic Training course is the longest among all the Indian special forces regiments.
 The training duration before a trainee can qualify as a fully operational Garud is 3 years.
 The initial phase is a three-month probationary training, depending on the promising candidates, for the next phases of training.
 This phase, which usually has a high attrition (Drop-out) rate, is conducted at the Garud Regimental Training Centre located at Hindon, Ghaziabad (New Delhi).
 The subsequent phase of special operations training is imparted by the Special Frontier Force, the Army's Para SF, and NSG.
 Those who qualify proceed to the Parachute Training School (PTS) at Agra to complete the basic airborne phase.
 Trainees are trained along with paratroopers of the Indian Army.

 Further phases concentrate on niche fields like jungle and snow survival, demolition, etc. Garuds also train at the diving school of the Indian Navy and the Army's Counter Insurgency and Jungle Warfare School (CIJWS).
-The final phase of training is active operations on being attached to the Rashtriya Rifles of the Indian Army, which helps the Garuds in gaining operational experience.
+The final phase of training is active operations, being attached to the Rashtriya Rifles of the Indian Army, which helps the Garuds in gaining operational experience.
 After induction, the commandos also undergo continuous advanced training, including anti-hijacking, counter-insurgency training, forest trekking, snow survival techniques, specialized weapons handling, and advanced diving skills.